GeoffPidcock/ais-pacifimpact/notebooks/00-avindatt-data-prep-trade.md

 Table used is country\_metrics.

 ## Fiji IMTS Balance of Trade Upload

-Prior to upload, the country\_metrics table had 480 existing records.

-After the upload, the same table has 865 records.

-The difference equates to the 385 row count of the Fiji IMTS dataset.
-This means data was successfully uploaded.

 ``` r
 # Connect to a specific postgres database